Anti-Bribery for Sales · Module 1 of 2

 Cooper Banks

-Three pieces.
-Pre-clear: 90-second form, anything over $250 during a tender, 24-hour SLA from Lila.
-Training: scenarios run by Mark and Lila together once a year, half a day, no slides.
-Reporting: aggregate hospitality data to the board every quarter, so the system is visible to non-execs without dragging them into individual decisions.
+Pre-clear: 90-second form, anything over $250 during a tender, 24-hour SLA.
+Training: joint scenarios once a year.
+Reporting: aggregate data to the board quarterly.

 Sasha O'Brien